joris1724/vzome-sharing/_posts/2025-02-04-Compound-of-5-Tetrahedra-09-45-48.md

 {% endcomment %}

 A classic from the <a href="https://georgehart.com/zomebook/additions.html">Zome Geometry</a> book.
-An elaborate scaffolding ensures both hands free during the building process.
+Using bg1 stuts,one obtains a solid model, which could not be made more compact.
+However, if you do not want to have dexterity issues, an elaborate scaffolding has to be used, wich exactly reproduces the distance between two nearby vertices of two tetrahedra.
 <figure style="width: 87%; margin: 5%">

   <div style='display:flex;'><div style='margin: auto;'><vzome-viewer-previous label='prev step'></vzome-viewer-previous><vzome-viewer-next label='next step'></vzome-viewer-next></div></div>